-    Build-Your-Own test invitations for My Panel give you the ability to choose between inviting your participants to take a test using the default UserTesting email or a new email written by you.
+Build-Your-Own test invitations for Custom Network give you the ability to choose between inviting your contributors to take a test using the default UserTesting email or a new email written by you.
 Consider the following best practices and tips from UserTesting’s marketing team to write an engaging email invitation.

 Email Subject Line

 Email subject lines are arguably the most important component of your emails.
 After all, the subject line is what recipients see in their inbox, and this is what determines if they even open your email or not.
 Consider the following:

 - Try to keep the subject line to 50–60 characters in length.
 Shorter subjects are more effective.

 - Phrasing your subject as a question can further entice audiences to open the email.